Schedule a Consultation

 Transitioning off Ozempic can bring noticeable changes to your body and mindset.
 Physically, you may experience an increase in appetite, fluctuations in energy levels and shifts with digestion as your metabolism adjusts.
 Mentally, some patients report heightened food cravings or a return of “food noise” – the near-constant mental chatter about eating.

+If you’re tapering off GLP-1 therapy, consider partnering with a provider to make the transition smoother and safer.
 Being prepared for these shifts allows you to stay proactive and maintain the healthy patterns you’ve already established.

 Remember: Fluctuations Are Natural!